opengisch/QField-docs/documentation/how-to/qfield-interface/bookmarks.en.md

 - **User Bookmarks:** Created directly inside QField on mobile devices.
 User bookmarks persist across local projects and can be edited, grouped by color, or exported to GeoPackage files.
 - **Project Bookmarks:** Embedded inside QGIS project files (`.qgs` or `.qgz`) on desktop computers.
-Project bookmarks display under the **"Project bookmarks"** section header in the list view and remain read-only in QField.
+Project bookmarks display under the **Project bookmarks** section header in the list view and remain read-only in QField.

 ### Creating Project Bookmarks in QGIS
 :material-desktop: Desktop preparation